gitstliu/go-id-worker/README.md

 IdWorker in golang.

-go-id-worker is an id creator.
-For generating an global unique id.
+go-id-worker is an id creator, for generating a global unique id.
 The type of id is int64.

 ## You can get it like this.
 ```